overthq/Auxilium/packages/Auxilium-Server/README.md

 # Auxilium Server

 This is Auxilium's backend API.
-This currently provides the features that Auxilium is based on like user identification and emergency creation, fetching and (soon) notification.
+This currently provides the features that Auxilium is based on like user identification and emergency creation, fetching and (soon) notifications.

 ## Getting Started